 The aim of the Cross-Curriculum Studies course is to provide students with identified learning needs time to consolidate their learning from all curriculum areas.
-Additionally, they will receive support to develop their literacy, numeracy and executive functioning skills.

-Students begin to learn time management and organisational techniques as well as complete homework and assignments with explicit scaffolding of assignments.
+Additionally, they will receive targeted support to develop their literacy, numeracy, and executive functioning skills.
+Students will begin to learn time management and organisational techniques and complete homework and assignments with explicit scaffolding.